zsimpson/zbs.zest/README.md

     assert m_bar.called_once_with(0)
 ```

-See zest.MockFunction for a complete MockFunction API.
+See `zest.MockFunction` for a complete MockFunction API.

 # Gotchas

 Don't forget to put the zest() call at each level of the test.
-If you forget, zest will throw an error along the lines of:
+If you forget, the zest runner will throw an error along the lines of:
-"function did had a call to zest()..."
+"function did not terminate with a call to zest()..."

 ```python
 def zest_something():